eigentaylor/eigentaylor.github.io/_posts/2025-11-23-avstratproof.md

 ### Strategy under Ranked Choice Voting

 Frustrating scenarios can also occur under ranked choice voting (RCV).
 RCV is the most popular alternative voting system being discussed today, where voters rank candidates in order of preference, and candidates are eliminated (by lowest first-choice votes) one by one until one candidate has a majority.
-As a ranked system, RCV is subject to the Gibbard-Satterthwaite theorem, but it comes particularly from the shortsightedness of eliminating arbitrarily by first-choice votes only.
-In general, elimination methods are highly susceptible to strategic voting, because it comes down to gaming the elimination order as we shall soon see.
+As a ranked system, RCV is subject to the Gibbard-Satterthwaite theorem, but this vulnerability particularly comes from the shortsightedness of eliminating arbitrarily by first-choice votes only.
+In general, elimination methods are highly susceptible to strategic voting, because it comes down to gaming the elimination order, as we shall soon see.

 Suppose a situation with ranked ballots, where you still prefer $$ABC$$, and the votes are as follows: